Luxshi Vimalarajah

 Berlin, Germany

-Luxshi Vimalarajah is a Senior Peace Mediation Advisor at the Berghof Foundation.
-Since 2003, she has been both conceptually and practically involved in designing, leading, and facilitating dialogue and mediation processes and providing negotiation training and on-demand support for negotiators, advisors, special envoys, and mediators involved in peace negotiations.
-As a scholar-practitioner in mediation, providing mediation support to third-party mediators is a strong pillar of Luxshi's work, ranging from policy advice to knowledge provision, capacity-building, technical and thematic support.
+Luxshi Vimalarajah is a Senior Peace Mediation Advisor at the Berghof Foundation, working predominantly at Track 1 and 1.5 levels.
+Since 2003, she has been actively engaged in designing, leading, and facilitating dialogue and mediation processes.
+She provides negotiation support and on-demand assistance to negotiators, advisors, special envoys, and mediators involved in peace negotiations.
+As a scholar-practitioner in mediation, her work encompasses policy advice, knowledge sharing, capacity-building, and both technical and thematic support.

-Previously, she spent several years accompanying peace negotiations and national dialogue processes at track 1 and track 1.5 levels in Sri Lanka, Nepal, Myanmar, Turkey, Yemen, the Basque Country, Northern Macedonia, and Colombia.
-Currently, she is involved in discreet processes in Europe and Asia.
+She has spent several years supporting peace negotiations and national dialogue processes in various regions, including Sri Lanka, Nepal, Myanmar, Turkey, Yemen, the Basque Country, Northern Macedonia, and Colombia.
+Currently, she is involved in discreet mediation processes in Europe and the Asia-Pacific region.

 She led the conceptual work on National Dialogues and Insider Mediation (including faith-based mediation) at the Berghof Foundation.
 She developed the UN-DPPA/Berghof Foundation project “Mediation and Constitution-building” and co-wrote the Primer on the subject.
-Since 2006, Luxshi has been leading the global engagement with opposition and resistance/liberation movements, where they are trained in negotiation skills and negotiation topics.
+Since 2006, Luxshi has been leading the global engagement with opposition and resistance/liberation movements, where they are equipped with negotiation skills and negotiation topics.

-Luxshi is also a member of Women Peace Mediators Germany Network made up of women mediators from Germany who are involved in Track 1 international peace processes.
+Luxshi is a member of the Women Peace Mediators Germany Network made up of women mediators from Germany who are involved in Track 1 international peace processes.

 Luxshi Vimalarajah holds an MA in Political Science from the Free University in Berlin.